-Nathan holds a B.A. in Anthropology from the University of South Florida with a focus in Cultural and Public Health and is currently enrolled in the MBA Healthcare Management program at St. Leo University and hopes to complete in 2021.
+Nathan holds a B.A. in Anthropology from the University of South Florida with a focus in Cultural and Public Health and earned an MBA of Healthcare Management from St. Leo University in 2021.

 He enjoys being a part of the St. Petersburg community and loves the diversity of people, the history, and being a part of shaping history.

 In his role as Chief Equity Officer, Carl R. Lavender, Jr. guides community investments including grants, partnerships and program design, in alignment with the Foundation’s mission of racial and health equity.
 Lavender works with President and CEO Randall H. Russell to plan, assess, and direct Foundation strategy and resources to advance race equity to achieve health equity in Pinellas County.
 He will serve as a resource and sounding board for staff and community partners seeking the most effective and impactful ways to build a race equity movement in the region.